lscoppitto/docs-v3/docs/reference/libs/stdlib/csv.md

 ```python
 read()
 ```
 Reads the content of the csv.
 The returned formats depends on how the reader is configured.
-If `as_dict` is `False`, the reader will return a list.

 ### method `close`
 ```python